 They are constantly monitored by their respective surveillance agencies.
 The users have to reconnect to several nodes before finally being able to connect to the desired exit node.

 - Its online security cannot be questioned since it was developed by the US Navy to exchange secret information.
 It works on a mechanism where the connection keeps re-encrypting itself to make sure it is safe.

-- It is an ideal choice while connecting to a Public Wi-Fi hotspot.
-It also helps the users in bypassing the firewalls that are used to restrict the access to internet.
+- It is an ideal choice while connecting to a public Wi-Fi hotspot.
+It also helps the users in bypassing the firewalls that are used to restrict access to the internet.

 - Very slow.
 Sometimes the browsing experience becomes nothing less than a splitting headache for the users.